LETTERPRESS SUPPLES

 We carry more than 1,000 items for all your printing needs.

+This year has been a challenge for us.
+Fritz, the owner, has been in hospitals and rehab including the Veterans Affairs hospital in Grand Junction, Colo. due to an accident here at NA Graphics since July 1st.
+The first day of November has been the first day at work for Fritz and it has been greeted with a mountain of unfilled orders.
+My assistant, Judy, has been dealing with the loss of her husband in October with the attendant problems with his death.
 And exciting news.
 At last a new gauge pin from John Henry, the maker of the Henry Gauge Pin.
 Using as his model a gauge pin made first in the 1890's, these come 3 to a set and can be used on all platen presses.
 We now have stock and can ship new gauge pins.
-This is the answer to the Kort Gauge Pin which has been discontinued for over 6 years.
+And we are awaiting delivery of the first gage pins that will duplicate the Korts in every detail.

 We use Priority US Mail to ship orders where ever possible because it it is faster and usually far less expensive than UPS.
 Do not let the price for UPS on our order form scare you off as we use our judgement on each order.